francoismassart/eslint-plugin-tailwindcss/docs/rules/README.md

 # Be careful when you edit the docs

+> NB: the script will only dig into built code, it will not work directly from the TypeScript source files.

 ## Each rule's documentation is partially generated

 Running `pnpm docs:init` will create new files if needed.